hiddentao/gulp-server-livereload/README.md

 > Gulp plugin to run a local webserver with live reload using socket.io

+Serves a folder over HTTP and watch it for changes, telling the browser to reload itself when a change happens.

-**This is a fork of [gulp-webserver](https://github.com/schickling/gulp-webserver)**.
-This version uses [socket.io](http://socket.io) instead of [tiny-lr](https://github.com/mklabs/tiny-lr) so that the livereload mechanism works even if your browser does not support WebSockets (PhoneGap developers rejoice!).
+Uses [socket.io](http://socket.io) so that the livereload mechanism works even if your browser does not support WebSockets (PhoneGap developers rejoice!).

 It can also capture `window.console` output from the client-side and transmit it to the back-end for display.
 This is useful for when testing from Phonegap, etc.

+This was originally a fork of [gulp-webserver](https://github.com/schickling/gulp-webserver).

 ## Installation